Frequently Asked Questions

 Q: What are the school hours?

 Q: Do you provide an after school care program?

 A: Yes.
 Aftercare is available.
 For options check under After School on this web site.

 Q: Do you follow the same calendar as Dade County public schools?

 Q: How can parents get involved at Ben Gamla?

 A: Parents are required to complete a minimum of 30 volunteer hours per year per family.
 Parents can get involved in many ways such as: joining our School Advisory Council (SAC), being a part of the school PTO, or by volunteering as a room mom or dad.
 Parents can also help day to day by helping with anything from carpool arrival/dismissal duty to field trips and special events.
 Parents can volunteer school-wide and in individual classrooms.
 They can help with fundraising, book fairs, Parent Workshops, and more.
 The opportunities are endless.
 Each time you volunteer, you will also earn credit toward completing your volunteer hour obligation as part of our re-enrollment requirement.

 A: Not per se.
 However, because teachers differentiate their instruction they meet the needs of gifted students in different ways depending on the population of gifted students and their respective Individual Educational Plans (IEP).
 The GEM program is not offered at Ben Gamla.

-Q: My child has an IEP.
-Do you offer ESE services?
+Q: My child has an Individual Educational Plan (IEP).
+Do you offer Exceptional Student Education (ESE) services?

 A: Yes.
 Our ESE Department meets the needs of ESE students as specified by the student IEP.